-Fees and Funding
+Fees and funding

-2018-19 Fees: DPhil in Population Health
+2024-25 Fees: DPhil in Population Health

 Full details of fees can be found by visiting the University fees and funding website.

-2018-19 University and Departmental Scholarships
+2024-25 University and Departmental Scholarships

-Those who are successful in achieving partial funding for their DPhil studies may also apply for matched funding from the Department of Population Health.
+Those who are successful in achieving partial funding for their DPhil studies may also apply for matched funding from Oxford Population Health.
 Please contact the Graduate Studies Office for more details.